PhewaleZ/Cisco-Packet-Tracer-Projects/Packet-Tracer-Projects/Router-on-a-stick-project/README.md

 ---

-## Router-on-a-Stick

-Inter-VLAN routing was implemented using a Router-on-a-Stick topology, where a single router interface handles traffic for multiple VLANs through the use of subinterfaces and 802.1Q encapsulation.

----

 ## Subnetting

 The network `192.168.18.0/24` was subnetted into multiple smaller networks by increasing the number of bits used to identify the network to `/27`, therefore using the subnet mask `225.255.255.244`.

-This allowed different departments and infrastructure services to operate within separate logical networks.
+This allowed different departments and the server network to operate within separate logical networks

 ---